OathPros/COMP3/source/nav/search.rst

 Additional Guidance
 -------------------

 * Search should be global and return results from all views, as opposed to just returning results from the current view.
-This helps to prevent mistakes.
+This makes search more predictable and minimizes user error as a result.
 * Be tolerant of mistakes in search terms.
 Approximate/fuzzy string matching is one way to do this.
 Presenting suggestions for similar matches or related content is another.
 * Permit a broad range of matching search terms.
 This helps people who are unsure of the exact term they require but who do know characteristics associated with the item they want to find.
 A list of cities could return matches for country or region, for example.
 * Results should be ordered in a way that ensures that the most relevant items are displayed first.